What You’ll Learn 🧩

 Example II: debugger

-We can see that the error is thrown in the OnGetData()
+Upon inspection, we can see that the error is thrown in the OnGetData()

-After some iterations, we can see that
+After a few iterations, we discover that

 1posInputChannel